penwern/curate-documentation/docs/documentation.markdown

 identifier from the PRONOM registry of filetypes maintained by the National Archive (see <https://www.nationalarchives.gov.uk/PRONOM/>).

+Once Siegfried has completed its analysis, the identified PRONOM ID is added to the file information area.
-If you search in PRONOM by a file's unique identifier you will be able to see detailed information on the file format.
+Clicking on the PRONOM ID will open a new tab in your browser linked to the PRONOM registry page with more detailed information on the file format.

 Within the Appraisal workspace you can move, copy and delete files, create folders and add descriptive metadata.
 Using detailed file information you can make appraisal decisions.
-From the appraisal space, you can also preserve and package your objects in any configuration you wish. [*See preservation*](#preservation) and [*packaging*](#packaging) for more information.
+From the appraisal space, you can also preserve and package your objects in any configuration you wish. [*See appraisal*](#appraisal-selection-and-arrangement) [*preservation*](#preservation) and [*packaging*](#packaging) for more information.

 #### Archive Space

 Files and folders can be moved to the Archive workspace for long-term retention.
 The organisation of the workspace is up to you, but the search function can help any system you have by allowing simple searches on filenames or advanced searches on descriptive metadata.
-Files, folders or packages moved to the Archived File workspace are read only (you cannot delete or edit them) and cannot be moved, but you can create a copy into another workspace.
+AIPs generated by the preservation process are also uploaded to the Archive workspace by default.

 #### Common Files Space